More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Defense

 \textbf{Potential Countermeasures} FoolsGold~\cite{fung2018mitigating} is a robust FL aggregation algorithm that can identify attackers in federated learning based on the diversity of client updates.
 It reduces the aggregation weights of detected malicious clients while retaining the weights of other clients.
 One of the assumptions in this defense is that each client's training data is non-i.i.d and has a unique distribution, which fits the non-i.i.d data distribution setting in our paper.
-FLAME~\cite{nguyen2022flame} is one of the state-of-the-art defenses against backdoor attacks in FL, combining the benefits of both defense types (Byzantine-robust aggregation mechanisms and differential privacy techniques) to eliminate the impact of backdoor attacks while maintaining the performance of the aggregated model on the main task.
-The first step of FLAME is dynamic model filtering (DMF), an outlier detection like FoolsGold.
-Therefore, in our experiment, we implement the first step of FLAME, and we focus on evaluating the attack effectiveness of DBA and CBA against both FoolsGold and DMF.~\footnote{In the previous version of the paper (published at ACSAC conference~\cite{more-is-better-acsac}), there was a mistake in our implementation of FLAME indicating FLAME not to work against our attack.
+Thus, in this work, we focus on evaluating the attack effectiveness of DBA and CBA against FoolsGold.~\footnote{In the previous version of the paper (published at the ACSAC conference~\cite{more-is-better-acsac}), there was a mistake in our implementation of FLAME indicating FLAME not to work against our attack.
 That statement was incorrect, and this was communicated to the authors of FLAME.}

-\textbf{Results and Analysis} Figures~\ref{fig:bk_triangles_defense_asr} and~\ref{fig:bk_triangles_defense_test_acc} show the attack performance for the TRIANGLES dataset under DMF and FoolsGold in the honest majority attack scenario (the results in the malicious majority attack scenario are similar).
-The results for other datasets illustrate that these two defenses have a negligible impact on the attack performance, as shown in Appendix~\ref{sec:appendix-B}.
-As we can see in Figure~\ref{fig:bk_triangles_defense_asr} and~\ref{fig:bk_triangles_defense_test_acc}, generally, for both defenses, once there is an obvious increase in the ASR of an attack, the testing accuracy of the corresponding attack decreases.
-For example, under DMF, the DBA's and CBA's ASR stays steady for GCN and GAT models while it increases by about $10\%$ for the GraphSage model.
-However, the testing accuracy of these two attacks on GraphSage has a more obvious drop than on other models (Figure~\ref{fig:bk_triangles_defense_test_acc_a}).